Guest Post by Willis Eschenbach

 Unfortunately, while the physics is simple, the climate is far from simple.
 It is one of the more complex systems that we have ever studied.
 The climate is a tera-watt scale planetary sized heat engine.
 It is driven by both terrestrial and extra-terrestrial forcings, a number of which are unknown, and many of which are poorly understood and/or difficult to measure.
 It is inherently chaotic and turbulent, two conditions for which we have few mathematical tools.

-The climate is comprised of five major subsystems — atmosphere, ocean, cryosphere, lithosphere, and biosphere.
+The climate is composed of five major subsystems — atmosphere, ocean, cryosphere, lithosphere, and biosphere.
 All of these subsystems are imperfectly understood.
 Each of these subsystems has its own known and unknown internal and external forcings, feedbacks, resonances, and cyclical variations.
 In addition, each subsystem affects all of the other subsystems through a variety of known and unknown forcings and feedbacks.

 Then there is the problem of scale.
 Climate has crucially important processes at physical scales from the molecular to the planetary, and at temporal scales from milliseconds to millennia.